-The Tilden Botanical Gardens contain the largest collection of native California plants anywhere in the world.
-The garden is divided into 11 different sections, each representative of a different ecosystem in California.
+The Tilden Botanical Gardens contain the most extensive collection of native California plants anywhere in the world.
+The garden features different sections, each representative of a distinct ecosystem in California.

-On most Saturdays and Sundays, guided tours of the gardens are given Saturdays at 2 and Sundays at 11 and 2.
+On most Saturdays and Sundays, guided tours of the gardens are given Saturdays at two and Sundays at 11 and 2.
 Admission to both the gardens and the tours are free.

 Immediately adjacent to Tilden Regional Park is the Tilden Nature Area, which includes the Little Farm, a collection of farm animals on display, including heritage breeds.

-At the Little Farm, which opened only three years after the Railway, visitors are allowed to bring celery or lettuce to feed to the animals, which include sheep, rabbits, goats and cows as well as fowl.
-Little Farm open daily from 8:30 a.m. to 4 p.m. and admission is free.
+At the Little Farm, which opened only three years after the Railway, visitors are allowed to bring celery or lettuce to feed to the animals, which include sheep, rabbits, goats, and cows as well as fowl.
+Little Farm is open daily from 8:30 a.m. to 4 p.m., and admission is free.

 Where is the Redwood Valley Steam Train

-While the Redwood Valley Steam Train has neither snack bar nor gift shop.
-The Merry-Go-Round at Tilden Regional Park has a snack stand, and at the beach at Lake Anza, also part of the park, full food service is available.
+While the Redwood Valley Steam Train has neither a snack bar or gift shop, the Merry-Go-Round at Tilden Regional Park has a snack stand, and at the beach at Lake Anza, also part of the park, full food service is available.